ftm-smaw/Adnoc-chatbot/README.md

 ## License

-This project is open source and follows the same license terms as your mental health chatbot project.
+This project is licensed under the MIT License.

 ## Support

-For issues or questions:
+For support and questions:
-1. Check the troubleshooting section
+- Check the troubleshooting section
-2. Review the project structure
+- Review the API documentation
-3. Ensure all prerequisites are met
-4. Contact the development team
+- Submit issues through the repository issue tracker

 ---

-**Ready to revolutionize your material specification identification process!** 🏭🚀
+**Note**: This application requires active internet connection for AI model inference through Groq API.
+Ensure your firewall allows outbound connections to Groq services.